Scottsdale Citizen Survey

 The National Citizen Survey is designed specifically for use by local governments and has been used by more than 500 communities.
 Because similar surveys are conducted in hundreds of jurisdictions, Scottsdale can compare its results with other cities across the country.

-A random sample of 1,500 households in Scottsdale received the survey by mail in November and December 2016.
-About 20 percent of those completed and returned the survey, providing a margin of error of 6 percent.
-In addition, about 290 people took an online version available to everyone (those results are tabulated separately).
+A random sample of 1,600 households in Scottsdale received the survey by mail in November and December 2018.
+About 21 percent of those completed and returned the survey.
+The margin of error around any reported percentage is 6 percent for the entire sample of 305 completed surveys.
+In addition, 104 people took an online version available to everyone (results tabulated separately).

 To learn more visit The National Citizen SurveyView an archive of Scottsdale Citizen Survey Results dating back to 1986.